Masquerade-Circus/buffalo-bench/README.md

 ### Api Notes

-If the `beforeEach` `afterEach` `onComplete` `onStart` `onError` returns a Promise, the benchmark will wait for the promise to resolve before continuing.
+If the `beforeEach` `afterEach` `before` `after` `onError` returns a Promise, the benchmark will wait for the promise to resolve before continuing.

-If the `beforeEach` function throws an error, the benchmark will stop and emit an `beforeEachError` event.
+If the `beforeEach` function throws an error, the benchmark will stop and emit an `BeforeEachError` event.
-If the `afterEach` function throws an error, the benchmark will stop and emit an `afterEachError` event.
+If the `afterEach` function throws an error, the benchmark will stop and emit an `AfterEachError` event.
 If the `fn` function throws an error, the benchmark will stop and emit an `RunError` event.
-If the `onComplete` function throws an error, the benchmark will stop and emit an `CompleteError` event.
+If the `after` function throws an error, the benchmark will stop and emit an `AfterError` event.
-If the `onStart` function throws an error, the benchmark will stop and emit an `StartError` event.
+If the `before` function throws an error, the benchmark will stop and emit an `BeforeError` event.
 If the `onError` function throws an error, the benchmark will stop and emit an `FatalError` event.

 This errors will be found in the `error` property of the benchmark instance.